aquila57/Chess-Problems/README.md

 * Alt-left   - go to previous move

-* Alt-right  - go to next next
+* Alt-right  - go to next move

 If there is one good problem in mate.fen, then the effort to collect them will have be worthwhile.
 Have fun solving them.